dashpay/docs/wallets/dashcore/interface.rst

    :align: left

 These icons indicate the quality of your connection to the Dash network.
-If you cannot connect because of network problems, you will no bars.
+If you cannot connect because of network problems, you will see only gray bars.
 More bars indicate more connections to your peers on the network.

 ..  image:: img/sync.png
    :scale: 50 %
    :align: left

 These icons show the synchronization status of Dash Core with the network.
-Once synchronization is complete, the refresh icon will become a green tick.
+Once synchronization is complete, the icon will become a green tick.

-..  image:: img/hd.png
-   :scale: 50 %
-   :align: left

-This icon appears when your wallet is running in hierarchical deterministic (HD) mode.

 The Options Dialog